superjamie/superjamie.github.io/_posts/2022-12-15-premature-optimisation.md

 So, at least for now, this part of my program is not the bottleneck and doesn't need further optimisation.

-(the utility of measuring frames per second in a turn-based game engine is an exercise left to the reader)
+<small>(the utility of measuring frames per second in a turn-based game engine is an exercise left to the reader)</small>